 - Fisheries Management (International Agreements) Regulations 2009

-Made under FMA and Fishing Levy Act 1991
+Made under Fishing Levy Act 1991

 Made under Fisheries Levy Act 1984